Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater

-Our eco-friendly Isle of Wight self-catering cottage at Freshwater Bay is within easy walking distance of Adventure Activities Isle of Wight at Afton Park
+Our eco-friendly Isle of Wight self-catering cottage at Freshwater Bay is within easy driving distance of Adventure Activities Isle of Wight

-…the booking office for sea kayaking and coasteering at Freshwater Bay and also archery, mountain boarding, bush craft, tree climbing, paragliding and much, much more!
+…the booking office for sea kayaking and coasteering at Freshwater Bay and also archery, mountain boarding, bush craft, tree climbing, paragliding and much, much more at other Island locations!

 Adgestone Vineyard: where the Roman’s grew their vines